sslover/api-of-you/syllabus.md

     * Read about [RESTful APIs](https://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_web_services)

-    * Get the boilerplate app completely up and running locally and at Heroku: [Node.js / Express.js / MongoDb (+Mongoose) Boilerplate](https://github.com/sslover/node-express-api-boilerplate)
+    * Get the revised boilerplate app completely up and running locally and at Heroku: [Node.js / Express.js / MongoDb (+Mongoose) Boilerplate](https://github.com/sslover/node-express-api-boilerplate)

-    * Revise the boilerplate app to and build your first API to start collecting your data
+    * Revise the boilerplate app.
+Start by creating/updating your own data model.
+Then, update all the routes to work with your data model.
+You should be able to 1) create; 2) retrieve; 3) update; 4) delete.

     * Post your final project idea to your blog.
 Start tracking your dataset.